Traditional Halls Frequently Asked Questions| Apartment-style FAQs |

 Where do my housing payments go?

-After the advance payment has been sent to University Housing, your remaining payments will be paid via MyRed.
+After the non-refundable advance payment has been sent to University Housing, your remaining payments will be paid via MyRed.
 For more information on payment options contact the UNL Bursar's office.

 Do I get a Returning Student Discount (RSD)?

 To qualify for the RSD, you must meet two conditions.
 You must have lived in a residence hall for the entire second semester of the prior academic year, and you must continue to live in a residence hall for the entire academic year represented by the current contract.